-To this end, we propose a novel framework as illustrated in Figure \ref{framework}, named \textbf{L}arge \textbf{L}anguage \textbf{a}nd \textbf{R}ecommendation \textbf{A}ssistant (\textbf{LLaRA}), which integrates conventional sequential recommenders into LLMs with two tailor-made enhancements: \begin{itemize} \item\textbf{Hybrid Prompt Design}: We exploit two distinct approaches, text-only and hybrid prompting, to convert an interaction sequence into an input prompt for LLMs.
-Specifically, the text-only method involves representing each item using its textual metadata, which is then transformed into textual tokens by LLMs.
-Beyond text-only prompting, we further devise hybrid prompting, which integrates behavioral patterns derived from recommenders.
-That is, for the ID representation of an item from traditional recommenders, we feed it into an adapter (\ie a trainable linear projector) to yield a token that is compatible with the LLMs' textual token space.
+\textbf{(1) Hybrid Prompt Design:} We exploit two distinct approaches, text-only and hybrid prompting, to convert an interaction sequence into an input prompt for LLMs.
+Specifically, the text-only method represents each item using its textual metadata, which are then transformed into textual tokens.
+Beyond text-only prompting, we further devise hybrid prompting, which integrates behavioral patterns sourced from recommenders.
+That is, for an item's ID representation from a traditional recommender (\eg SASRec \cite{SASRec}), we feed it into a projector (\eg a trainable MLP) to yield a behavioral token that is compatible with the LLMs' textual token space.
 We then combine the textual and behavioral tokens, creating a multifaceted representation of each item within the prompt.
-Considering the movie example in Figure \ref{fig1:sub_d}, [$\texttt{item}_1$] is depicted as the concatenation of textual token of word ``Titanic'' and behavioral token [$\texttt{emb}_1$].
-Such an integration offers a more holistic depiction of user behaviors, surpassing the capabilities of prompts based solely on the ID or text.
+Considering the movie example in Figure \ref{fig1:sub_d}, [$\texttt{item}_1$] is depicted as the concatenation of textual token of word ``Titanic'' and behavioral token .
+Such an integration offers a more holistic depiction of user behaviors, surpassing prompts solely based on the ID or text.

-\item \textbf{Curriculum Prompt Tuning}: Building upon the two prompting approaches, we draw inspiration from curriculum learning \cite{curriculm_learning, cl_survey} and propose a curriculum prompt tuning strategy --- gradually shifting the learning focus from text-only prompting to hybrid prompting, so as to familiarize the LLM with the intricacies of recommenders.
-Specifically, our strategy begins with text-only prompting, which serves as an initial warm-up phase for the LLM.
+\textbf{(2) Curriculum Prompt Tuning:} Building upon the dual prompting approaches, we draw inspiration from curriculum learning \cite{curriculm_learning, cl_survey} and propose a curriculum prompt tuning strategy --- gradually shifting the learning focus from text-only prompting to hybrid prompting.
+Specifically, our strategy begins with text-only prompting, serving as an initial warm-up phase for the LLM.
 This phase is designed to align with the natural language modeling capabilities of the LLM, as it involves characterizing items through their textual metadata.
 The tuning in this phase ensures that the LLM becomes acquainted with the basic idea of the recommendation mechanism.
-Following this, we transition to hybrid prompting, which trains the adapter to effectively inject behavioral knowledge from recommenders into the LLM. \end{itemize}
+Following this, we transition to hybrid prompting, which trains the projector to inject behavioral knowledge from recommenders into the LLM effectively.